-whitest room he'd ever seen.
+whitest room I'd ever seen.
 The walls were white.
 The floor was

 white.
 Every piece of furniture, every machine, every plug, every